In China, cheap and cheerful phones outsmart Apple

 "Other phones are just phones, but a Xiaomi phone is very human-friendly," said Chen Zhen, 31.

-Apple (AAPL.O) releases a single iPhone model a year at a price - around $800 - equivalent to about two months pay for an urban Chinese, who make up half of China's 1.3 billion population.
-Analysts say the real growth in China is in cheaper smartphones where a wide variety of models at different prices appeal to first-time buyers.
+Apple releases a single iPhone model a year at a price - around $800 - equivalent to about two months pay for an urban Chinese, who make up half of China's 1.3 billion population.
+Analysts say the real growth in China is in cheaper Smart phones where a wide variety of models at different prices appeal to first-time buyers.

 "Apple isn't going to rule China, simply because of the limited models they have and the price points they target," said TZ Wong, an analyst with IDC.
 "Based on these two factors, we do not think Apple will be the No. 1 smartphone player in China."